ChloeW125/plantDocProject/README.md

 pip install requirements.txt from your terminal to install all the packages needed.

 ## Credits:
 This project uses data from the following Kaggle datasets: https://www.kaggle.com/datasets/emmarex/plantdisease and https://www.kaggle.com/datasets/mohitsingh1804/plantvillage.
+Cohere documentation was also used for the chatbot: https://docs.cohere.com/cohere-documentation